descholar-ceo/accommodations-directory/README.md

     1. Create a separate branch off the *master barnch*,
     1. Write your codes which fix the issue you found
     1. Commit and push the branch you created
-    1. Raise a pull request, comparing your new created branch with our original master branch [here](https://github.com/descholar-ceo/accommodations-directory/)
+    1. Open a pull request, comparing your new created branch with our original master branch [here](https://github.com/descholar-ceo/accommodations-directory/)

 ## Show your support
 Give a ⭐️ if you like this project!